I would if I could site front page

 The role of the supervisory authority

-The Digital Services Act defines who needs to follow the accessibility requirements.
-The supervisory authority monitors the websites and mobile apps of these operators.
+In Finland, the Digital Services Act defines who must meet accessibility requirements.
+The supervisory authority monitors the websites and mobile apps of these operators to ensure compliance.

-The supervision is carried out every year through comprehensive and simplified monitoring.
+Monitoring happens every year through both comprehensive and simplified checks.

 They do more than monitoring

 The supervisory authority also provides guidance and advice.
-We can ask the supervisory authority any questions we have about the requirements.
+You can contact them with questions about accessibility requirements.

 The supervisory authority handles complaints

 If a service does not meet the requirements of the Digital Services Act, you can submit a complaint.
-But, you should always contact the service provider first.
-The contact details for this should be on the service's accessibility statement.
+However, you should always contact the service provider first.
+Contact details for this should be available in the service's accessibility statement.

-• if you don't receive content in a format that suits you despite requests.
+• You don’t receive content in a format that suits your needs despite requesting it.

-You can find information about users' rights and about how to make a complaint from their website.
+You can find information about users' rights and about how to make a complaint on their website.

 The supervisory authority has the last word